akeita05/greedy-algorithms/README.md

 ### Commentary

 **Does OPTFF have the fewest misses?**
 Yes.
-In every test case OPTFF achieves strictly fewer misses than both FIFO and LRU.
+In every test case, OPTFF achieves strictly fewer misses than both FIFO and LRU.
 This is expected: OPTFF is the offline optimal algorithm, so no algorithm can do better on any fixed sequence.

 **How does FIFO compare to LRU?**
 On the three larger test files (test1–test3), FIFO and LRU tie.
 This happens because those sequences use a cycling access pattern over a working set larger than the cache; both policies end up evicting a useful item on every miss.
 On the `example.in` sequence (which has irregular temporal locality), LRU actually performs *worse* than FIFO (17 vs. 13 misses).
 This illustrates an important point: LRU's recency heuristic can backfire when the access pattern does not exhibit strong temporal locality.
 Repeatedly touching an item "protects" it under LRU even if it is not needed soon, while FIFO would have evicted it long ago.
 Neither policy dominates the other in general.